Southern All Stars

-Southern All Stars (サザンオールスターズ, Sazan Ōrusutaazu), also known by the abbreviations Southern (サザン, Sazan) and SAS, are a Japanese rock band formed in Kanagawa in 1975.

-The band is composed of Keisuke Kuwata (lead vocals and guitars), Yuko Hara (vocals and keyboards), Kazuyuki Sekiguchi (bass), Hiroshi Matsuda (drums) and Hideyuki Nozawa (percussion).
-In addition to the present lineup, former guitarist Takashi Omori had worked in the band until 2001.
+The Southern All Stars (サザンオールスターズ, Sazan Ōru Sutāzu), also known by the abbreviations Southern (サザン, Sazan) and SAS, are a Japanese rock band formed in Shibuya in 1975.
+Lead vocalist and guitarist Keisuke Kuwata, keyboardist and vocalist Yuko Hara, bassist Kazuyuki Sekiguchi, drummer Hiroshi Matsuda and percussionist Hideyuki Nozawa have been together since 1977.
+The guitarist Takashi Omori was a member from 1977 to 2001.
+The band has occasionally gone on hiatus while its members work on other projects.

-After the contract with Victor Entertainment, the band released their top ten charting debut single "Katte ni Sindbad" in 1978.
-Since then, Southern has been one of the best-selling music groups in Japan the past 30 years, selling more than 47 million albums and singles in Japan alone.
-They have had over 40 top ten hit singles and 16 No. 1 albums on the Japan's Oricon Charts as of 2008.
+After signing with Victor Entertainment, the band released their top-ten charting debut single, "Katte ni Sindbad", in 1978.
+Southern went on to become one of the best-selling music groups in Japan, with more than 48.8 million albums and singles sold.
+They have had over 40 top ten singles and 19 number one albums on the Oricon music charts.
+Their 1998 compilation album Umi no Yeah!! is one of the best-selling albums in Japan and the best-selling double album in Japanese history.
+Southern All Stars are regarded as one of Japan's greatest musical acts and have been called its "national band".

-Their 1998 compilation Umi no Yeah!! has sold more than 3.3 million copies and became the best-selling double album in Japanese history.
-Commercially their most successful song "Tsunami", released in 2000, has sold over 2.9 million units in Japan alone, and provided the band with the honor of winning the 42nd Japan Record Awards.
-The band was also acclaimed and ranked No. 1 in HMV Japan's 2003 list of "100 most influential Japanese musicians".
-In 2007, Rolling Stone Japan ranked their album Ninkimono de Ikō No. 32 on a list of the greatest Japanese rock albums of all time.
-They are also the only group to ever have 44 songs on the Oricon Top 100 weekly single chart simultaneously.

-The band has occasionally gone into hiatus while individual members worked on solo and other projects and did so again between 2008 and 2013.

 History

-Early years
+1970s: Early years

+Keisuke Kuwata (pictured in 2022) is the frontman, principal songwriter and leader of Southern All Stars.
-In 1974, a prototype of the band, composed of Aoyama Gakuin University students who belonged to the popular music club "Better Days", was formed by Keisuke Kuwata.
-In their early days, the band changed its name frequently, such as "Onsen Anma Momohiki Band", "Piston Kuwata and the Cylinders", and "Keisuke Kuwata and the Hitchcock Gekijou".
-In 1975, keyboardist Yuko Hara joined the group, they chose a permanent name.
-Named after the "Fania All-Stars" and "Southern rock" by Kuwata's friend.

-The band would temporarily disband in 1977, only to resume band actives later in the year.
-Southern All Stars would participate in the "Yamaha EastWest '77" contest, held by the Yamaha Music Foundation.
-At this contest, Kuwata won a prize for the "best vocalist".
-When the band participated in this contest, Hiroshi Matsuda and Hideyuki Nozawa, two members who were not Aoyama Gakuin's students joined them, and all the members of the group were then assembled.
+In 1974, a prototype of Southern All Stars, composed of Aoyama Gakuin University students who belonged to the popular music club "Better Days", was formed by Keisuke Kuwata.
+In their early days, the band changed its name frequently, such as "Onsen Anma Momohiki Band" (温泉あんまももひきバンド) and "Piston Kuwata and the Cylinders" (ピストン桑田とシリンダーズ).
+In 1975, keyboardist Yuko Hara joined the group.
+Kuwata's friend Junichi Miyaji had the task of creating the poster for the band's April 11, 1976, concert at Fujisawa Youth Hall, but the singer told him the group did not have a name.
+While working on the poster, Miyaji listened to Neil Young's album After the Gold Rush on repeat, before taking a break to bathe, where he listened to Nippon Broadcasting System and heard Fania All-Stars mentioned.
+Upon his leaving the bath, the fourth track from Young's album, "Southern Man", was playing.
+Miyaji took parts of "Fania All Stars" and "Southern Man" to coin the name "Southern All Stars", which he put on the poster without telling Kuwata.
+The band temporarily disbanded in 1977, only to resume activities later in the year.
+Southern All Stars participated in the Yamaha EastWest '77 contest, held by the Yamaha Music Foundation.
+Hiroshi Matsuda and Hideyuki Nozawa, who were not Aoyama Gakuin students, joined them, solidifying the group's lineup.
+At the contest, Kuwata won a prize for "best vocalist".